Shwetabait/Analyze-a-Phishing-Email-Sample./README.md

 This is a common social engineering tactic.

 ## 3. Generic Greeting
-The email begins with “Dear First Generic Bank user” instead of using the customer’s name.
+The email begins with “Dear First Generic Bank user” rather than the customer’s name.

 ## 4. Request for Sensitive Information
 The email asks users to confirm or update their account information through a link.